38-Year-Old Pitcher – Colorado Rockies

 Chad Qualls Contract Information:

-Signed a two-year deal with the Astros in December of 2013 that includes a third-year team option.
+Signed a two-year deal with the Rockies in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Chad Qualls – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Chad Qualls|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Chad Qualls|